carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 will produce a similar metabolite, are grouped into a bigger group that we call **Gene Cluster Families (GCFs)**.

-As seen in BiG-SCAPE, there are some programs capable of clustering BGCs in GCFs, _e.g._[ ClusterFinder](https://github.com/petercim/ClusterFinder) and [DeepBGC](https://github.com/Merck/deepbgc). `BiG-SLICE` is a software that has been [designed](https://academic.oup.com/gigascience/article/10/1/giaa154/6092777) to do this work in less time even when dealing with large datasets (1.2 million BGCs).
+There are some programs capable of clustering BGCs in GCFs, _e.g._[ ClusterFinder](https://github.com/petercim/ClusterFinder) and [DeepBGC](https://github.com/Merck/deepbgc). `BiG-SLICE` is a software that has been [designed](https://academic.oup.com/gigascience/article/10/1/giaa154/6092777) to do this work in less time even when dealing with large datasets (1.2 million BGCs).
 This